ericfly02/3S-Software-Team/README.md

 # 3S-Software-Team

-This GitHub page is used during a Samrt Solution Semester for studies at the Saxion Hogeschool in Enschede.
+This GitHub page is used during a Smart Solution Semester for studies at the Saxion Hogeschool in Enschede.

 Here you can find the following information: